JamesKaranja75/alx-system_engineering-devops./0x00-shell_basics/README.md

-Script to chnage working directory to the previous one
+Script to change working directory to previous one